ncsu-geoforall-lab/open-science-course/topics/collaborative-writing.rst

 of the topic you are writing about and some other formating.
 Pick a topic which is not yet described by other student.

-If writting about Authorea the topics may include: using Markdown, using the default editor, using LaTeX, including figures, tables, exports, imports, account policies and payments, etc. Try out the feature as you are writing about it.
+If writing about Authorea the topics may include: using Markdown, using the default editor, using LaTeX, including figures, tables, exports, imports, account policies and payments, etc. Try out the feature as you are writing about it.